herflis/docs-temp/content/querying/09-multiple-predicates.md

 # Operators

-Operators allow terms to be combined through logic operators. sensenet query language supports AND, "+", OR, NOT and "-" as Boolean operators (boolean operators must be ALL CAPS like keywords).
+Operators allow terms to be combined through logical operators. sensenet query language supports AND, "+", OR, NOT and "-" as Boolean operators (boolean operators must be ALL CAPS like keywords).

 The `OR` operator is the default conjunction operator.
 This means that if there is no operator between two terms, the `OR` operator is used.
 The `OR` operator links two terms and finds a matching document if either of the terms exist in a document.
 This is equivalent to a union using sets.